rayjolt/100-days-of-code/log.md

 ### Day 11: 31 March 2018

-**Today's Progress**: Continued the week one programming assignment.
+**Today's Progress**: Continued the week two programming assignment.

 **Thoughts:** My first successful forward propagation and back-propagation.
 Nice!
 Those cat pics aren't quite classified yet, though.

+### Day 12: 1 April 2018

+**Today's Progress**: Finished the week two programming assignment.
+I now have a bona fide cat recognition algorithm.
+At the moment it has 70% accuracy.

+**Thoughts:** Finishing week two feels good!
+I didn't find the programming hard - it was just learning the new ML concepts and getting used to NumPy, really.
+I actually found the "Introduction to NumPy" programming assignment trickier than the graded assignment.